koheiw/LSX/README.md

 How to use
 ----------

 LSS is created to perform sentiment analysis of long texts, but training of its models should be done on smaller units, typically sentences.
-The [sample dataset](https://www.dropbox.com/s/555sr2ml6wc701p/guardian-sample.RData?dl=0) contains 6,000 Guradian news articles, but larger corpus should be used to [estimate parameters accurately](https://koheiw.net/?p=629).
+The [sample dataset](https://www.dropbox.com/s/555sr2ml6wc701p/guardian-sample.RData?dl=0) contains 6,000 Guardian news articles, but larger corpus should be used to [estimate parameters accurately](https://koheiw.net/?p=629).

 ### Fit a LSS model